nats-io/nats-general/architecture/ARCHITECTURE.md

   3. Optionally publish messages.
   4. When finished, a client will disconnect from the NATS server.

-# Streaming Server
+# Streaming server

-The [NATS streaming server](https://github.com/nats-io/nats-streaming-server) and clients are a bit different; conceptually, it's useful to consider NATS Streaming as a layer above NATS.
-Within NATS streaming, NATS streaming servers are actually core NATS *clients*.
+The [NATS streaming server](https://github.com/nats-io/nats-streaming-server) and streaming clients are a different that core NATS.
+Conceptually it's useful to consider NATS Streaming as a layer above NATS - streaming servers are actually core NATS **clients**.
 This offers flexibility in allowing NATS streaming servers to have dedicated hosts, distributing work.
-In terms of core NATS, the streaming server is actually a NATS client.

-When NATS streaming clients connect, they are creating a *logical* connection over core NATS to a streaming server; one could consider this a session established with the streaming server over core NATS.
-The NATS streaming server is associated with a streaming `cluster-id`, the `cluster id` alongside a unique `client-id` is used to setup internal unique subjects for that client communicate with the NATS streaming server on.
+When NATS streaming clients connect, they create a *logical* connection over core NATS to a streaming server; one might consider this a session established with the streaming server over core NATS connectivity.
+The NATS streaming server is associated with a streaming `cluster-id`, which alongside a unique `client-id` provided by a client is used to setup internal unique subjects for streaming clients to server communication.
 Clients then publish and subscribe to the NATS streaming server, receiving acknowledgements that their message has been persisted meeting the at-least-once messaging guarantee.

+Because the NATS streaming server requires a core NATS server to operate, the streaming server defaults to using a *side-car* architecture by launching a NATS server instance in its process space.
+This is a convenience feature.
+While there is a single process, when NATS streaming clients connect, they are actually connecting to the internal NATS server.
+This internal NATS server is fully functional and can be configured to join an existing core NATS server cluster.
+The NATS streaming server also can run stand-alone, and connect to an external NATS server cluster.  *Running stand-alone is slightly less convenient, but may yield better performance.*

-From a network standpoint, the client and NATS streaming server look like this:
+Regardless, from a network (TCP) standpoint the client and NATS streaming server look like this:

 ![NATS Streaming Server and Clients](images/streaming1.jpg "NATS Streaming Client/Server Diagram")

-*Note:  For convenience, the NATS streaming server defaults to use a side-car architecture running a NATS server instance in its process space so it can run stand-alone.
-This internal streaming NATS server can be configured to join an existing core NATS server cluster.
-While there is a single process, when NATS streaming clients connect, they are actually connecting to the internal NATS server.*

-## NATS Streaming High Availability Options
+## NATS Streaming high availability options

-NATS streaming supports two ways to acheive high availability:
+NATS streaming supports two methods to acheive fault tolerance / high availability:

-  * A lightweight [fault tolerant](https://github.com/nats-io/nats-streaming-server#fault-tolerance) warm standby.
+  * The use of lightweight [fault tolerant](https://github.com/nats-io/nats-streaming-server#fault-tolerance) warm standby backups.
-  * Full log replication amongst several instances using RAFT.
+  * Full log replication amongst multiple instances using [Hashicorp RAFT](https://github.com/hashicorp/raft).

 ## Partitioning